 Curing and storing onions for 10 months or more isn’t as hard as you might think!
-Choose the right variety and follow these steps and you can have your garden grown onions for 10 months or more!
+Choose the right variety and follow these steps and you can have your garden-grown onions for 10 months or more!

 Onions are an indispensable garden crop for our kitchen.
 Curing and storing onions correctly will assure you have this garden goody available all year long!
 Yep, that’s right!
 If you grow the right onion and then cure and store it correctly you can get your onions to last up to 10 months.

-This picture was taken August 15th, the same day we harvested our first onions for the year!
-But even on years where they don’t last till the next harvest, they can still last well into the summer when you will have green onions to harvest.
-Because of this it has been years since we’ve bought an onion!!
+This picture was taken on August 15th, the same day we harvested our first onions for the year!
+But even in years where they don’t last till the next harvest, they can still last well into the summer when you will have green onions to harvest.
+Because of this, it has been years since we’ve bought an onion!!

-1. Choosing the right onion.
+1. Choosing the right onion

 There are two types of onions, mild and pungent.

 Mild onions are usually larger and sweeter.
-They are often used raw and are perfect on salads, burgers, and even as onion rings.
+They are often used raw and are perfect on salads, burgers, and even onion rings.
 But mild onions are not good “storers” and usually only last a couple of months in storage.
 Examples of mild onions include Spanish, Bermuda, and Vidalid.

 So if you want to have long storing onions grow pungent varieties.
 My suggestion is Copra!
 We love Copra onions and they are the longest storing onion I know of!
 Copras are advertised to last 10 months or more and they live up to the advertising!
 If stored correctly we have had them last a year.

-2. Harvest at the right time.
+2. Harvest at the right time

-3. Cure your onions for at least 3 weeks.
+3. Cure your onions for at least 3 weeks

 Once your onions are cured trim off the roots with a pair of scissors and brush off any dirt.
-You can remove the top one or two layers of dried skin to give you a nice clean looking Onion.
+You can remove the top one or two layers of dried skin to give you a nice clean-looking onion.
 If you are planning on braiding your onions or tying them to a string then leave the tops on.
 If not then you should cut the tops off to about 1 inch.
 This is a good chance to see if the tops have really dried.
 If there is still moisture in the tops then you should not store that onion, put it in the fridge and use it up soon.

-Now go through all you onions and remove any that have bruises damage or rot.
+Now go through all your onions and remove any that have bruises damage or rot.
 Again use these up quickly.
 I also like to sort my onions by size.
 Over the years I have found that smaller onions store the longest.
 So I put the smaller onions in one bag and the larger in another and use the larger ones first!

-4. Store in a cold, dry, dark place.
+4. Store in a cold, dry, dark place

-We like to store our onions in and mesh bag and most of the year they hang on a nail in our garage.
+We like to store our onions in a mesh bag and most of the year they hang on a nail in our garage.
 Keeping them out of direct light or even better in the dark also helps them last longer.

 Onions should be stored in temperatures between 35 and 50 degrees Fahrenheit (2 to 10 Celsius).
 The optimal storage is 35 to 40.
 But be sure to protect them from freezing, if they freeze and then thaw they will start to rot.

 If you only have a few onions a fridge isn’t a bad option.
 But if you have 50 or more then you need to find a cool spot.
-In the winter our garage is perfect, but its too hot in the fall and spring.
+In the winter our garage is perfect, but it is too hot in the fall and spring.
 We end up putting them in a cool dark room in the basement for the fall.
 Then we put them in the garage all winter.
-If there are any left in the spring we put them in the fridge till they are gone.
+When there are any left in the spring we put them in the fridge till they are gone.

-By following these simple steps you can easily get pungent varieties of onions to last 10 or more months filling your cooking with tons of home grow flavor all year long!!!
+By following these simple steps you can easily get pungent varieties of onions to last 10 or more months filling your cooking with tons of homegrown flavor all year long!!!
 If you would like to learn more about growing onions you can check out my complete growing guide for onions.